Pocket-Plane-Group/Sellswords/Sellswords/Readme-Sellswords.txt

 Chinese translation by Merzbau.

+French translations by Deratiseur, proofreading by Rivvers.

+Polish translation by Stars of Mystra.

 The following portraits feature in the mod with kind permission from the artists:

 Kimmuriel's portrait by Untitliel: